deepset-ai/haystack/proposals/text/4370-documentstores-and-retrievers.md

 In this way, a `DocumentWriter` could easily use the `write_documents` method defined in the contract on all document stores, while `MemoryRetriever` can leverage the fact that it only supports `MemoryDocumentStore`, so it can assume all its custom methods like `bm25_retrieval`, `vector_similarity_retrieval`, etc... are present.

-Here is, for comparison, an example implementation of a DocumentWriter, a document-store agnostic node.
+Here is, for comparison, an example implementation of a `DocumentWriter`, a document-store agnostic node.

 ```python
 @node